 The York University Lions Cup began in 2001 as the Chair’s Cup.
 Marshall Cohen, then Chair of the York University Board of Governors, and his wife, Judi, envisioned creating a “friend-raiser” as well as a fundraiser, to rally friends, alumni and other supporters around a great cause – student financial aid.

-Thanks to 2:1 matching from the government, Lions Cup has raised more than $5 million, helping more than 350 outstanding graduate students over the last 15 years.
+Thanks to 2:1 matching from the government, Lions Cup has raised more than $5 million, helping more than 350 outstanding graduate students and student-athletes over the last 16 years.

 The tournament’s ability to succeed year after year rests largely on the shoulders of a group of very dedicated and highly passionate volunteers who make up the Lions Cup committee.
 In particular, co-Chairs Guy Burry (BA ’82) and Greg Stack (BA Spec.
 Hons.
 '81) have worked tirelessly to ensure the tournament’s success each year.